The Most Common Questions From Providers Working With DHMS

 During the summer months DHMS experiences a lull in the number of scheduled events.
 If no events appear on your dashboard, it is because there are no scheduled events in your area at this time.

 When will my payment be processed?

 Payments are processed two weeks after the completion of an event.
-Payments are mailed ot the contractor's address on file, or made via Direct Deposit.
-If the contractor has submitted a direct deposit form to DHMS.
+Payments are mailed to the contractor's address on file, or made via direct deposit if the contractor has a direct deposit on file.

 How long does an event last?

 The dental lead will dismiss the team once all service members have been seen.
 Should an event last longer than 10 hours, contractors are reimbursed for each additional hour at 10% of their daily rate on a per minute basis.

 At times, there will be what is termed "abbreviated events", which are events that are expected to be under six hours.
 Contractors are compensated for no less than four hours.
 Compensation for these events is half of the daily rate.

 How do I approve my mileage?

 Mileage is reimbursed at the government rate of $0.56 per mile and based on the shortest timed route using Google Maps.
 See the chart below for a more detailed example of how mileage compensation works.